s7711/image2cnc/README.md

 ![Ivy leaf before processing and carving](img.jpg)

 The user interface of the software is not very good, you have to modify the python code directly.
-Also, beware because I used python 2.7 and I have tried to update it to python 3, but I have not carved anything with the python 3 output yet.
-Be really careful.
+See the wiki for full instructions.

 The software takes each line of the image (scanning X, with constant Y), starting from the bottom (X0Y0 = bottom left of the image).
 Each row (constant Y) runs from from X0 to Xend.
 The Z height comes from the intensity (RGB images are turned to greyscale).
 Then the next row is cut (next Y).
 The program cuts both directions (conventional and climb).